Norton and Lenchwick

 Norton and Lenchwick is a civil parish in the Wychavon district, in the county of Worcestershire, England.
 The parish population in 2021 was 1,056.
 The parish contains the village of Norton and the hamlet of Lenchwick.
+A local heritage trust states that the parish area might be home to the UK's largest body of plum trees, although their historic setting is under threat.